ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

 Descriptions of the most common treatment options for both pleural and peritoneal mesothelioma are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 The type of surgery for mesothelioma depends on the stage and location of the cancer.

 Pleural mesothelioma.
-For patients with pleural mesothelioma, the surgeon may remove the cancerous lining around the lung in a procedure called a pleurectomy.
-Generally, the tumor cannot be completely removed with this procedure.
+For patients with pleural mesothelioma, the surgeon may remove the cancerous lining around the lung.
+This procedure is called a pleurectomy/decortication.
+Generally, the tumor cannot be completely removed with a pleurectomy/decortication.
 A more aggressive surgery for pleural mesothelioma is called an extrapleural pneumonectomy.
 This is the removal of the lining of the lung, the entire lung, a portion of the diaphragm, and often a portion of the lining around the heart.
 This is a difficult surgery and is recommended only after the doctor has reviewed many factors, including the patient’s overall health and the stage of the disease.
-If the entire tumor cannot be removed, other treatments such as radiation therapy or chemotherapy may be recommended (see below).
+Sometimes, additional treatment such as radiation therapy or chemotherapy may be recommended (see below).

 Peritoneal mesothelioma.
-Patients with peritoneal mesothelioma may often have a surgery called a peritonectomy, which is the removal of the lining around the abdominal organs.
+Patients with peritoneal mesothelioma may often have a surgery called an omentectomy.
+An omentectomy is the removal of the lining around the abdominal organs.
 Since patients with peritoneal mesothelioma often have tumors throughout the entire abdomen, it is difficult to remove all of them.
 The goal of surgery is to leave behind tumors that are as small as possible.
-After surgery, chemotherapy is often placed directly into the abdomen (see below).
+After surgery, chemotherapy may be placed directly into the abdomen (see Systemic therapy, below).

 Pleural mesothelioma.
 It is challenging to treat pleural mesothelioma with radiation therapy because of the risk of damaging the lung.
-When one of the two lungs has been surgically removed, radiation therapy is often given to the chest cavity to lower the risk of the mesothelioma returning in the chest.
+When 1 of the 2 lungs has been surgically removed, radiation therapy is often given to the chest cavity to lower the risk of the mesothelioma returning in the chest.
 For example, this approach may be used after an extrapleural pneumonectomy (see Surgery, above).
-For some patients, radiation therapy may be given to a smaller area to help relieve symptoms such as pain.
+For some patients, radiation therapy may be given to a smaller area to help relieve symptoms such as pain (see Getting care for symptoms and side effects, below).

 Peritoneal mesothelioma.
-For patients with peritoneal mesothelioma, radiation therapy can be used to treat the entire abdomen, but this often causes severe side effects and is not commonly done.
+For patients with peritoneal mesothelioma, radiation therapy to the entire abdomen causes severe side effects and is not done.
+If a patient has pain in a specific area, radiation therapy may be an option to help relieve pain (see Getting care for symptoms and side effects, below).

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
-Common ways to give chemotherapy for mesothelioma include an intravenous (IV) tube placed into a vein using a needle.
-Chemotherapy can also be given directly to the abdomen after surgery, called intraperitoneal chemotherapy.
+Common ways to give systemic chemotherapy for mesothelioma include an intravenous (IV) tube placed into a vein using a needle.
+Chemotherapy can also be given directly to the abdomen after surgery for peritoneal mesothelioma, called intraperitoneal chemotherapy.

 Peritoneal mesothelioma.
 As mentioned in the surgery section (above), chemotherapy is often given directly into the abdomen after surgery.
 IV chemotherapy is also used.
 Just as with pleural mesothelioma, the combination of pemetrexed with cisplatin or carboplatin are most often used for treatment.